-Rescheduled working hours falling outside ordinary working hours refers to the part of the employee's ordinary working hours that is scheduled on the days and times specified in Clause 5.3.
+Rescheduled working hours falling outside ordinary working hours refers to the part of the employee's ordinary working hours that is

 5.2 Notice concerning rescheduled working hours

 The employer must notify the employee at least 14 days in advance that the working hours will be rescheduled.
 The notice should also include information on how long the rescheduling is expected to apply.